 (b) A brief description of the methods whereby the public may request information and public records, a directory designating the Freedom of Information officer or officers, the address where requests for public records should be directed, and any fees allowable under Section 6 of this Act.

 A public body that maintains a website shall also post this information on its website.
 See 5 ILCS 140/4.

-5 ILCS 140/3(g) states that requests calling for all records falling within a category shall be complied with unless compliance with the request would be unduly burdensome for the complying public body and there is no way to narrow the request and the burden on the public body outweighs the public interest in the information.
+5 ILCS 140/3(g) states that requests calling for all records falling within a category shall be complied with unless compliance with the request would result in the following: (i) it would be unduly burdensome for the complying public body, (ii) there is no way to narrow the request, and (iii) the burden on the public body outweighs the public interest in the information.
 Before invoking this exemption, the public body must extend to the person making the request an opportunity to confer with it in an attempt to reduce the request to manageable proportions.
-If anybody responds to a categorical request by stating that compliance would unduly burden its operation and the conditions described above are met, it shall do so in writing, specifying the reasons why it would be unduly burdensome and the extent to which compliance will so burden the operations of the public body.
+If any public body responds to a categorical request by stating that compliance would unduly burden its operation and the conditions described above are met, it shall do so in writing, specifying the reasons why it would be unduly burdensome and the extent to which compliance will so burden the operations of the public body.
 Such a response shall be treated as a denial of the request for information.